napframework/nap/docs/doxygen/markdown/04_scene.md

 };
 ~~~~~~~~~~~~~~~

-The instance part of the camera needs to be registered in the cpp as well.
-Because every instance is create at run-time and never read from file you don't have to register any properties.
+This part of the new component needs to be registered in the cpp as well.
+Because every instance is created at run-time and never read from file you don't have to register any properties.
+You only register the class.
 The init pattern and the error handling is exactly the same as with regular resources.
 A small difference is the fact that this object does not contain a default constructor.
 The constructor of a component instance receives:

 - the entity this component belongs to.
 - the resource that created this instance.

-To make sure this object can be created we have to tell the system what constructor to use.
-When registering the instance you explicitly tell the system that there is no default constructor available and add one explicitly:
+To make sure this object can be created by NAP we have to tell the system what constructor to use.
+When registering the instance part you explicitly tell the system that there is no default constructor available and add one explicitly:

 ~~~~~~~~~~~~~~~{.cpp}
 RTTI_BEGIN_CLASS_NO_DEFAULT_CONSTRUCTOR(nap::PerspCameraComponentInstance)